 |Kama Ayurveda Mridul Soap Free Cleanser||This is a gentle powdered cleanser that has to be mixed with water.
 It cleans the skin without being harsh or stripping moisture from the skin.||Amazon US | Amazon India|

 Final Thoughts on Kama Ayurveda products

-Having used a variety of Kama Ayurveda products, I feel the quality of the products to be top notch.
-The products do look and feel very Natural, unlike many brands that claim to be natural yet does not feel Natural.
-The fragrance of Kama Ayurveda products is one of the factors that proves them to be pure and genuine.
-However, few of these natural formulations didn’t go well with my oily skin and I feel most of their products are catered towards normal to dry skin types especially their creams.
+Having used a variety of Kama Ayurveda products, I feel the quality of the products to be top-notch.
+The products do look and feel very natural, unlike many brands that claim to be natural yet do not feel Natural.
+The fragrance of Kama Ayurveda products is one of the factors that prove them to be pure and genuine.
+However, a few of these natural formulations didn’t go well with my oily skin and I feel most of their products are catered towards normal to dry skin types, especially their creams.
 And forget not!
 Kama Ayurveda is a luxury brand so be prepared to spend a bomb if you are going to explore this brand.

 That was all about it.
 I hope you find this post helpful in choosing Kama Ayurveda products.
 Have you tried their products?
-Which is your most favourite product from the brand?
+Which is your favorite product from the brand?
 Share your thoughts.

 Disclaimer: This is not a sponsored post.
 All reviews are based on my experience with the products for a minimum period of one to two weeks.
-The samples reviewed above can be purchased free of cost from their official website by paying a shipping of 150 INR.
+Some of the samples reviewed above can be purchased free of cost from their official website by paying to ship150 INR.

 Disclaimer: This post contains affiliate links, meaning that I may earn a small commission for the products purchased through that link.
 My opinions and reviews about the products remain honest and are not influenced in any case.